RonenSherman/FarmersMarket/NOTIFICATION_SETUP.md

-# 📧📱 Notification Setup Guide
+# 📧 Email Notification Setup Guide

-## 🚀 Quick Setup for Real Notifications
+## 🚀 Quick Setup for Real Email Notifications

-Currently, notifications are **simulated** and logged to the browser console.
-To enable real email and SMS notifications, follow these steps:
+Currently, email notifications are **simulated** and logged to the browser console.
+To enable real email notifications, follow these steps:

 ### 📧 **Email Notifications (SendGrid)**